lemanschik/dspeed-hosting/security.md

 ### DNSSEC

 The first step in resolving the destination server for an email address is performing a DNS look-up for the MX record of the domain name.
-The box uses a locally-running [DNSSEC](https://en.wikipedia.org/wiki/DNSSEC)-aware nameserver to perform the lookup.
+The server uses a locally-running [DNSSEC](https://en.wikipedia.org/wiki/DNSSEC)-aware nameserver to perform the lookup.
 If the domain name has DNSSEC enabled, DNSSEC guards against DNS records being tampered with.

 ### Encryption

-The box (along with the vast majority of mail servers) uses [opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption), meaning the mail is encrypted in transit and protected from passive eavesdropping, but it is not protected from an active man-in-the-middle attack.
+The server (along with the vast majority of mail servers) uses [opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption), meaning the mail is encrypted in transit and protected from passive eavesdropping, but it is not protected from an active man-in-the-middle attack.
 Modern encryption settings (TLSv1 and later, no RC4) will be used to the extent the recipient server supports them. ([source](setup/mail-postfix.sh))

 ### DANE

-If the recipient's domain name supports DNSSEC and has published a [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities) record, then on-the-wire encryption is forced between the box and the recipient MTA and this encryption is not subject to a man-in-the-middle attack.
-The TLSA record contains a certificate fingerprint which the receiving MTA (server) must present to the box. ([source](setup/mail-postfix.sh))
+If the recipient's domain name supports DNSSEC and has published a [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities) record, then on-the-wire encryption is forced between the server and the recipient MTA and this encryption is not subject to a man-in-the-middle attack.
+The TLSA record contains a certificate fingerprint which the receiving MTA (server) must present to the server. ([source](setup/mail-postfix.sh))

 ### Domain Policy Records

 Domain policy records allow recipient MTAs to detect when the _domain_ part of of the sender address in incoming mail has been spoofed.
 All outbound mail is signed with [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) and "quarantine" [DMARC](https://en.wikipedia.org/wiki/DMARC) records are automatically set in DNS.
-Receiving MTAs that implement DMARC will automatically quarantine mail that is "From:" a domain hosted by the box but which was not sent by the box.
+Receiving MTAs that implement DMARC will automatically quarantine mail that is "From:" a domain hosted by the server but which was not sent by the server.
 (Strong [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) records are also automatically set in DNS.) ([source](management/dns_update.py))

 ### User Policy

-While domain policy records prevent other servers from sending mail with a "From:" header that matches a domain hosted on the box (see above), those policy records do not guarantee that the user portion of the sender email address matches the actual sender.
-In enterprise environments where the box may host the mail of untrusted users, it is important to guard against users impersonating other users.
+While domain policy records prevent other servers from sending mail with a "From:" header that matches a domain hosted on the server (see above), those policy records do not guarantee that the user portion of the sender email address matches the actual sender.
+In enterprise environments where the server may host the mail of untrusted users, it is important to guard against users impersonating other users.

-The box restricts the envelope sender address (also called the return path or MAIL FROM address --- this is different from the "From:" header) that users may put into outbound mail.
+The server restricts the envelope sender address (also called the return path or MAIL FROM address --- this is different from the "From:" header) that users may put into outbound mail.
 The envelope sender address must be either their own email address (their SMTP login username) or any alias that they are listed as a permitted sender of.
 (There is currently no restriction on the contents of the "From:" header.)

 Incoming Mail
 -------------

 ### Encryption Settings

 As with outbound email, there is no way to require on-the-wire encryption of incoming mail from all senders.
-When the box receives an incoming email (SMTP on port 25), it offers encryption (STARTTLS) but cannot require that senders use it because some senders may not support STARTTLS at all and other senders may support STARTTLS but not with the latest protocols/ciphers.
-To give senders the best chance at making use of encryption, the box offers protocols back to TLSv1 and ciphers with key lengths as low as 112 bits.
+When the server receives an incoming email (SMTP on port 25), it offers encryption (STARTTLS) but cannot require that senders use it because some senders may not support STARTTLS at all and other senders may support STARTTLS but not with the latest protocols/ciphers.
+To give senders the best chance at making use of encryption, the server offers protocols back to TLSv1 and ciphers with key lengths as low as 112 bits.
 Modern clients (senders) will make use of the 256-bit ciphers and Diffie-Hellman ciphers with a 2048-bit key for perfect forward secrecy, however. ([source](setup/mail-postfix.sh))

 ### MTA-STS

-The box publishes a SMTP MTA Strict Transport Security ([SMTP MTA-STS](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol#SMTP_MTA_Strict_Transport_Security)) policy (via DNS and HTTPS) in "enforce" mode.
+The server publishes a SMTP MTA Strict Transport Security ([SMTP MTA-STS](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol#SMTP_MTA_Strict_Transport_Security)) policy (via DNS and HTTPS) in "enforce" mode.
 Senders that support MTA-STS will use a secure SMTP connection.
 (MTA-STS tells senders to connect and expect a signed TLS certificate for the "MX" domain without permitting a fallback to an unencrypted connection.)

 ### DANE

-When DNSSEC is enabled at the box's domain name's registrar, [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities) records are automatically published in DNS.
-Senders supporting DANE will enforce encryption on-the-wire between them and the box --- see the section on DANE for outgoing mail above. ([source](management/dns_update.py))
+When DNSSEC is enabled at the server's domain name's registrar, [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities) records are automatically published in DNS.
+Senders supporting DANE will enforce encryption on-the-wire between them and the server --- see the section on DANE for outgoing mail above. ([source](management/dns_update.py))

 ### Filters